 He told me that if I could not give him cash, he was going to call the gards An Garda Siochiana, the Irish police.

 The woman in front of me offered to pay.
 This was after the capped man had gone forward to ask the driver to pull over.
 I thanked her, said that was very sweet, but that he'd given the chance to get off the bus, and I was going to take it.

 I started walking toward Kilkenny, about 32 kilometers away.

-A young well-dressed man in a clean late-model car gave me a lift.
+A young well-dressed man in a clean late-model car stopped and gave me a lift.
 He was, as others, non-judgemental that I'd given it a try.

 We passed the bus at Callan and got to Kilkenny city before it.